Acceleratio/docs-sqlmanager/get-to-know-syskit-sql-manager/backstage-screen/options-wizard.md

 A Minimal period is every four hours.
 The SysKit SQL Manager service will start executing defined task at the selected time and it will be repeated a selected number of days or hours (default value: 1 day).
 You can also define period value, i.e. intervals in which Service runs depending on the period type.

 ### Snapshot Options
 This section allows you to customize the detect options.
-You can check the __Detect SQL servers on workstations__ option and __Enable autodetect__ option to detect automatically all SQL servers in your domains before each snapshot.
+Here you can check the __Detect SQL servers on workstations__ option.

 You can also choose what will be loaded in a manual or automatic snapshot.
 Available options are: __Server Information, Installed Programs and Available Updates, Database Role Membership, Database Object Details, Advanced Database Object Details, SQL Server Agent, Analysis Services, Integration Services and Reporting Services.__